Dementia is an ailment that has followed mankind from the very beginning.

 Clive Ballard, MD, and investigators at the Wolfson Research Centre in Newcastle, United Kingdom, reported on a double-blind, placebo-controlled trial designed to characterize the effect of aromatherapy with the oil of lemon balm on agitation in patients with severe dementia.

-Lemon balm intended as herbal remedy is usually available commercially as standardized extract.
+Lemon balm intended as an herbal remedy is usually available commercially as a standardized extract.
 Since preparations can vary, the labeled directions should always be followed.

 Bacopa monnieri contains compounds called bacosides, substances that enhance neurotransmitter levels in the brain involved in learning and reasoning.